 Academic updates.
-Spend some time talking about coursework and school projects, and make connections to future courses of study.
-You can even drop in related courses you’d like to take from the college/university you are writing to, like those you’d include in a Why School essay if you did not submit an essay of this type when you applied.
+Spend some time talking about coursework and school projects and connect to future courses of study.
+You can even drop in related classes you’d like to take from the college/university you are writing to, like those you’d include in a Why School essay if you did not submit an essay of this type when you applied.

 Extracurricular updates.
-This includes school and non-school clubs, service commitments, and/or other leadership experiences you can highlight.
-Like the academic paragraph(s), making connections to similar opportunities you plan to undertake at the college/university you are writing to would be nice additions.
+This includes school and non-school clubs, service commitments, and other leadership experiences you can highlight.
+Like the academic paragraph(s), making connections to similar opportunities you plan to undertake at the college/university you are writing to would be excellent additions.

-For example, if you talk about a new project you spearheaded as VP of your school’s Interact Club, you may want to include that you hope to lead a similar project within a specific club or group at school X. Being very specific is important.
+For example, suppose you talk about a new project you spearheaded as VP of your school’s Interact Club.
+In that case, you may want to include that you hope to lead a similar project within a specific club or group at school X. Being very specific is essential.

 2. Send your waitlist letter to your regional rep.

 Ask them if they have any advice for you as a waitlisted candidate.
-Keep this line of communication open; do not email them every week, but stay in touch to continue to demonstrate interest.
+Keep this line of communication open; do not email them every week, but stay in touch to demonstrate interest.

 3. Ask your guidance counselor for help.

-Ask your counselor to call the admissions office and advocate for you, as well as provide any additional information they may have that will support your candidacy.
+Ask your counselor to call the admissions office and advocate for you and provide any additional information they may have that will support your candidacy.
 Ask them to back up what they say on the phone in an email, too, if they have time and are willing.

-Make sure they send updated grades/transcript promptly.
+Make sure they send updated grades/transcripts promptly.
 Your grades should have remained the same or gotten better, not dipped.
 If your grades have gone down, this will not work in your favor.